 French presses use metal filters, which allow coffee oils into your cup.
 This results in a full-bodied brew that French press coffee lovers like.

 The filter is the central aspect that determines coffee quality.
 The Bodum Brazil has a stainless steel filter with dual-layer filtration and a spiral plate that nicely fits the beaker to prevent grounds from reaching your coffee cup.

 The specialty coffee world is used to tweaking extraction time, grind size, and other factors to get the perfect cup.

 Generally, very few coffee grounds get through the mesh, no matter how well-designed a press is.
-If you find coffee from a cafetiere too grainy, try adjusting the fineness of the coffee grounds — the coarser the grounds, the lower the chance they’ll end up in your cup.
+If you find French press coffee too grainy, try adjusting the fineness of the coffee grounds — the coarser the grounds, the lower the chance they’ll end up in your cup.
 Medium or coarse grinds are the best.